-- 3.7 These improvements have delivered cost efficiency savings, both in the costs of operating the network, as seen through the price control, but also in reducing network code charges to shippers, through increased focus on good nomination behaviour.

-- 3.8 GMO NI operates to a set of KPIs to measure their performance in the following areas of:
+- 3.10 GMO NI operates to a set of KPIs to measure their performance in the following areas of:

 - a) Accuracy and timeliness of invoices;

 - b) Debtors adherence to payment terms;

 - c) Metrics on response to shipper queries;

 - d) Shipper satisfaction levels; and

 - e) Budgeting and cost control targets.

-- 3.9 GMO NI reports average KPI scoring in the first three years of GT17 at 96%, along with implementing improvements which were suggested in the shipper satisfaction surveys.
-In its business plan submission, it outlined that it will continue to use KPIs, satisfaction surveys and engagement channels to continuously review and improve NI gas market arrangements in order to deliver more streamlined and efficient resourcing.
+- 3.11 GMO NI reports average KPI scoring in the first three years of GT17 at 96%, along with implementing improvements which were suggested in the shipper satisfaction surveys.
+In its business plan submission, it outlined that it will continue to use KPIs, satisfaction surveys and engagement channels to continuously review and improve Northern Ireland gas market arrangements in order to deliver more streamlined and efficient resourcing.